little-hell/little-hell-example/README.md

 sudo pacman -S sdl2 sdl2_net sdl2_mixer
 ```

-Then your build steps are exactly the same as the steps above, minux the `nix` command.
+Then your build steps are exactly the same as the steps above, minus the `nix` command.

 #### Building on Windows
 Don't.